TN028: Context-Sensitive Help Support

 This note describes the rules for assigning Help contexts IDs (that is, topic numbers) and other help issues in MFC.
 Context sensitive help support requires the help compiler that is available in Visual C++.

->

-> In addition to implementing context-sensitive help using WinHelp, MFC also supports using HTML Help.
+Note In addition to implementing context-sensitive help using WinHelp, MFC also supports using HTML Help.
 For more information on this support and programming with HTML Help, see HTML Help: Context-Sensitive Help for Your Programs.

->

-> There are two types of context-sensitive help implemented in Windows applications.
+There are two types of context-sensitive help implemented in Windows applications.
 The first, referred to as "F1 Help" involves launching WinHelp with the appropriate context based on the currently active object.
 The second is SHIFT+F1 mode.
 In this mode, the mouse cursor changes to the help cursor (a combination arrow + question mark), and the user proceeds to click the object on which they want help.
 At that point, WinHelp is launched to give help for the object on which the user clicked.

 The Microsoft Foundation Classes implement both of these forms of help.
 In addition, the framework supports two simple help commands, Help Index and Using Help.

 The Microsoft Foundation classes assume a single Help file.
 That Help file must have the same name and path as the application (.EXE -> .HLP).

 This is a public CWinApp member variable named m_pszHelpFilePath that the user can change if desired.